For ordering online we have simple guide to help you through the process.

 Suggested installation items are automatically selected during the ordering process.
 If Clearance Spacers are recommended, you’re welcome to deselect this option and use a timber packer behind the track instead.

 We provide pricing for custom colour on a case by case basis.
-For a guide, custom colouring a 2m single system will cost around $350 inc gst and we may require up to 4 weeks to complete the order.
+For a guide, custom colouring a 2m single system will cost around $395 incl.
+GST and we may require up to 4 weeks to complete the order.
 Get in touch with our team to discuss options for your project.

-The most important factor in using sliding doors on bathrooms or bedrooms is privacy.
+The most important factor to get right when using sliding barn doors in bathrooms or bedrooms is privacy.
 A large clearance or small overlap (how much the door covers the wall) will create a greater viewing angle through the gap.
-Clearance Spacersmay be required to get this clearance to the optimum amount.
+Clearance Spacers may be required to get this clearance to the optimum amount.

 This is a personal choice and largely depends on what and who will be using the door and the frequency of use.
 You can read more about Soft Close and watch our video to see the benefits.

-We always recommend adding Soft Close to any system that is being used frequently (lounge doors, bathroom doors, hallway doors), or any doors used by guests and especially children.
+We always recommend adding Soft Close to any system that is being used frequently (lounge doors, bathroom doors, hallway doors), or any doors used by guests and especially children!
+This is because people not familar with the door may tend to slide the door and let go meaning it will hit the stops and bounce back.
+With Soft Close fitted the door will catch and latch itself in the same postion, everytime.

-Note: As we make our Soft Close kits to integrate specifically with our tracking systems, fitment is easy during installation of the tracking system.
+As we make our Soft Close kits to integrate specifically with our tracking systems, fitment is easy during installation.
 If you choose to add Soft Close to your system at a later date you may need to remove the track to allow fitment.

 You’ll need an electric drill, drill bits (wood type spade bits are preferred), Allen (hex) keys, level, pencil, and a tape measure.
 Masking tape and a second pair of hands are also helpful.